lewishowles/components/src/components/content/combo-box/combo-box.md

 `combo-box` pairs a search input with a list of results, handling the keyboard, ARIA, and open/close behaviour of the combobox interaction pattern on top of the [`useCombobox`](/composables/use-combobox) composable.
 Arrow keys move through the results, `Enter` chooses the highlighted one, and `Escape` closes the list.

 It deliberately does not filter.
 You pass the already-matched `items` and render each one through the default slot, so matching and ordering stay with whoever owns the data.
-This keeps the component agnostic to what each result is, which makes it well suited to a command menu fed by several sources — vehicles, users, pages — each matching itself before the results are combined into one list.
+This keeps the component agnostic to what each result is, which makes it well suited to a command menu fed by several sources (vehicles, users, pages), each matching itself before the results are combined into one list.

 Choosing a result emits it through the `select` event.